 Archives includes all fonds and collections, including both university and private records, but not rare books, local history monographs and maps – see “Special Collections”, below.

-Each archivist is responsible for all aspects of archival practice for the fonds within his or her assigned portfolio: acquisition and appraisal, arrangement and description, preservation, detailed reference service and research consultations, and outreach.
+Archivists are responsible for all aspects of archival practice including: acquisition and appraisal, arrangement and description, preservation, reference service and research consultations, instruction and outreach.

 The James Alexander and Ellen Rea Benson Special Collections include rare books, monographs, and serials with a particular emphasis on the history of southwestern Ontario, particularly London and Middlesex County, the history of science and medicine, Canadian literature and history, Ontario private and small presses, Canadian travel and voyages, Ontario textbooks, the history of aviation, and Milton and Miltoniana.
 Major collections include: